A hybrid framework for estimating nonlinear functions of quantum states

-We list the full measurement procedure in Algorithm \ref{algo:tShadow}, which aims to construct the shadow set of $\rho^t$ from the RM results in Fig.~\ref{Fig:original} (c).
-These shadow snapshots can be used to estimate more complex nonlinear functions.
-We also remark that other postprocessing strategies on these RM data could also be adopted for some specific functions of the state \cite{van2012Measuring,Brydges2019Probing,Elben2019toolbox}.
+The full measurement procedure is listed in Algorithm \ref{algo:tShadow}, which aims to construct the shadow set $\{\widehat{\rho^{t}}_{(i)}\}_{i=1}^M$ of $\rho^t$ from the RM results collected in Fig.~\ref{Fig:original} (c), and these shadow snapshots can be used to estimate more complex nonlinear functions.

 \begin{theorem} Suppose one conducts the circuit shown in Fig.~\ref{Fig:original} (c) for once $(M=K=1)$, the unbiased estimator of $\rho^t$ shows

 such that $\mathbb{E}_{\{U,b_c,\mb{b}\}}\left(\widehat{\rho^t}\right)=\rho^t$.
 Here $b_c$ and $\mb{b}$ are the measurement results of the control qubit and the final copy from $\rho^{\otimes t}$, respectively; the inverse classical postprocessing $\mc{M}^{-1}$ depends on the random unitary ensemble applied.